 Even if you’re still on antidepressants, missing a dose or changing your dosage can lead to symptoms.
 People commonly report experiencing brain zaps when switching from one SSRI to another or reducing their dosage.

-3. Brain Zaps and Anxiety
+3. Stress and Anxiety

 Anxiety and brain activity are closely linked.
 For some, brain zaps and anxiety go hand in hand.
 Chronic stress and panic attacks can cause irregular brain signaling, which may explain the sudden jolts people feel during intense anxiety episodes.